spanko/PiRack/Multi-Vlan.md

-Revisiting the PiRack project and breathing new life into it - I'm now taking one of the pi's and configuring it to sit across all of my VLANs, or at least those that have distinct egress points configured.
+#Revisiting the PiRack project and breathing new life into it

+I'm now taking one of the pi's and configuring it to sit across all of my VLANs, or at least those that have distinct egress points configured.

 Generally, the plan is:
 - Enable VLAN on the Rpi
 - Configure the VLANs to reflect what I have setup on my router and switch